advanced4/opportunity-collector-web/README.md

-# Opportunity collector</p>
+# Opportunity collector
-This tool will help simplify the process of searching & collecting opportunities on sites like sam.gov and grants.gov.
+This tool will help simplify the process of searching & collecting opportunities on various sites

 ## Features
 * Automatically saves configuration settings since they should rarely change